-- 1. To lay before the meeting, the financial statements for the year ended 31st December, 2021 and the Reports of the Directors, Auditors and Audit Committee thereon - 2.
-To re-elect Directors - To authorize the Directors to fix the remuneration of the Auditors - 4.
-To elect members of the Audit Committee - 5.
+- 1. To lay before the meeting, the financial statements for the year ended 31st December, 2022 and the Reports of the Directors, Auditors and Audit Committee thereon - 2.
+To re-elect Directors - 3.
+To elect members of the Audit Committee - 4.
 To disclose the compensation of the Managers of the company.